Category Archives: Comedy

 Miss You Already (2015)

 Beaches 2 or something more?
 Maybe somewhere in between.
 Miss You Already tells the story of two lifelong best friends who have been there for each other at every instance of their lives.
 Jess (Drew Barrymore – Charlie’s Angels, The Wedding Singer) and Milly (Toni Collette – The Sixth Sense, Little Miss Sunshine) have been nearly inseparable since Jess transferred into Milly’s first-grade class in London after moving from the United States.
-Now, as the pair each approaches her 40th birthday, they are infused with a situation that no one can ever prepare for.
+As the pair approaches her 40th birthday, they are infused with a situation that no one can ever prepare for.
 Yes, this is both a friendship movie and a cancer movie.
-Yes, it will do its best to try to guilt you into tears.
+Yes, it will try to try to guilt you into tears.
 But, while the acting is not great and the story predictable, something about the movie keeps you interested when a lesser movie would have lost you completely 45 minutes in.

 Continue reading Miss You Already (2015)